 Where to STAY in Baltimore

-Before you make your selection you have to read Top 5 things you NEED to know when finding a hotel because there are plenty of places to choose from, and you need to make an informed decision.
+Before you make your selection you have to read the Top 5 things you NEED to know when finding a hotel because there are plenty of places to choose from, and you need to make an informed decision.
 The right location for YOU is going to be key in making your choice.

 I’ve stayed at all different hotels, but the Sagamore Pendry Baltimore is simply INCREDIBLE!
 This luxury hotel is located in the Fell’s Point area.
 There are plenty of options in Baltimore but I’m telling you, this stunning hotel is the BEST.
 The quality and service are unparalleled.